clairexen/riscv-fanfic/riscv-long/riscv-long.md

 Q: How many opcodes does the 48-bit "extended format" (len=0) provide?

-A: Only 128, if only funct7 is used to distinguish opcodes.
+A: Only 128, if only funct7 is used to distinguish opcodes, fewer if `funct7=-----11` is used for ternary instructions (see "r4 extended format" below).
 That's why it is strongly encouraged to use just one funct7 codepoint for a whole family of instructions, or use the "f8 extended format" (see below).

 Appendix II: Example Instructions